MaastrichtU-IDS/dsri-documentation/website/docs/workflows-nextflow.md

 ## Create the correct Persistent Volume Claim

-To use Nexflow, you will need a Persistent Volume Claim (PVC) with ReadWriteMany (RWX) permisions set in your namespace you are going to use with Nextflow.
-To read more about how to set up an PVC on the DSRI, please refer to our (documentation)[https://dsri.maastrichtuniversity.nl/docs/openshift-storage#create-the-persistent-storage].
-Make sure when creating AN PVC with RWX permissions to use the storageClass `ocs-storagecluster-cephfs`!
+To use Nexflow, you will need a Persistent Volume Claim (PVC) with ReadWriteMany (RWX) permissions set in your namespace you are going to use for your Nextflow workflow.
+To read more about how to set up an PVC on the DSRI, please refer to our [documentation](https://dsri.maastrichtuniversity.nl/docs/openshift-storage#create-the-persistent-storage).

+Make sure when creating an PVC with RWX permissions to use the storageClass `ocs-storagecluster-cephfs`!
 This storageClass is needed to be able to set the RWX permissions.

 ## Create Nextflow configuration file